rhjohnstone/PyAP/README.md

 # PyAP

+Going to give instructions for using this on arcus-b.

 This is a Chaste project, originally based on James Grogran's [PyChaste](https://github.com/jmsgrogan/PyChaste) project.
 The idea is to wrap solving of action potential models (done by Chaste) in Python to make MCMC easier by passing vectors of parameter values all over the place.

 Assuming Chaste and CMake and all that have been installed as normal...